 So where does my egotism come from?
 Well, I think it has developed over the last couple of years since moving to Canada.
 And that hasn’t been something that has been willingly done either.
 I love feeling self confident but being told I have an ego, less so.

 The main reason I think I have developed said ego is through necessity, necessity to prove and justify myself to myself and to others for the right to stay in Canada and to get anything done.
 When I arrived in Canada I had nothing; no friends, family, job, fixed address.
 I had a work permit, some money and a dream to become a Permanent Resident.

-Through the journey of getting Permanent Residency from finding a job through to going through the application process for PR, you are forced to boil everything down into justifications and proof.
-The downside of that is you develop what I am going to call the ‘I-am-awesome-ego’.
+Through the journey of getting Permanent Residency from finding a job through to going through the application process for PR, you are forced to justify and prove everything.
+The downside of that is you develop what I am going to call the ‘I-am-awesome-ego‘.
 Problem is, there is no need for that ego to be there anymore as I have proven my capabilities and now have my residency, a good job, a fixed address that I enjoy being in, and great friends.

 For me the next stage of my journey is to release the sense of needing to prove myself all the time and keep working on my self-confidence.
 A great saying I was told at the time my ego was brought to my attention was “confidence is quiet“.
 On reflection, that is very true.
 Let your confidence shine through quietly through your actions, not your words.